HaugrNet/eds/README.md

 [WildFly](http://www.wildfly.org/) and [Payara](https://payara.fish/).

 # Build, Install and Run
-The final version 1.0 of CWS can be downloaded from [JavaDog](https://javadog.io/), version 1.1 is more or less feature complete and currently being tested.
+The final version 1.1 of CWS can be downloaded from [JavaDog](https://javadog.io/), version 1.2 will be a minor feature release, planned for end of October, 2019.
 The aim is to constantly have a stable and usable system, so if needed - please download the sources and build CWS yourself.
-The build only requires Java JDK 8 (patch level 161 or greater), and [Maven](https://maven.apache.org/).
+The build requires Java JDK 8 (patch level 161 or greater), and [Maven](https://maven.apache.org/).

 In the accessories/release folder, there is a number of files, which is used to install and run CWS.
 Please put the bin folder in your path, and then invoke